The Mosaic (MOS) Q2 2017 Results - Earnings Call Transcript

 James C. O'Rourke - The Mosaic Co.

 Okay.
 Thanks, Michael.
 Let me start by saying, as you guys are likely all aware, we increased our capacity to produce MicroEssentials when we built the new capacity at New Wales.
-That takes our capacity up to let's say 3.5 million tonnes of total capacity.
+That takes our capacity up to, let's say, 3.5 million tonnes of total capacity.
 Now we expect to grow into that capacity over the next couple of years, so we will see continued growth.

 In terms of the price relationship, that relationship to MAP has held.
-There are a number of issues, and I'm going to let Corrine talk a little bit about how that margin has squeezed in this quarter.
+There's a number of issues, and I'll let Corrine talk a little bit about how that margin has squeezed in this quarter.
 So we don't see that price relationship changing, and so we still see the growth expectations for MicroEssentials.
 Corrine?

 Corrine D. Ricard - The Mosaic Co.

 Thanks, Joc.
-The capacity numbers I think Joc has put in perspective.
-And the demand growth, at our Analyst Day we talked about a growth by 2021 of volume being up 25% since 2013 to a point where the mix is about one-third premium products for our phosphate business overall for the growth.
+The capacity numbers, I think Joc has put in perspective.
+And the demand growth, at our Analyst Day we talked about a growth by 2021 of volume being up 25% since 2013, to a point where the mix is about one-third premium products for our phosphate business overall, for the growth.

 And in terms of the pricing, Joc is correct.
 The differential pricing for these premium products relative to MAP is unchanged.
 What we are seeing is MAP compression from the heavy level of imports into the United States on MAP.
 And so that compression has impacted MicroEssentials pricing.
 We do believe this is transitory.
 We know that the agronomic value is there for these products, and they are capturing a premium relative to MAP.
 And as we see the MAP differential to DAP recovering to more normal levels, which we are starting to see a little bit recovery, we believe we'll be back to earning back – seeing the premium flow through.